 Anthurium Care and Growing Hints

-Seen as an indoor plant in all but tropical climates, Anthurium are fairly easy to grow and are valued for producing long lasting white, pink, red and mauve to lavender flowers.
+Seen as an indoor plant in all but tropical climates, Anthurium are valued for producing long lasting white, pink, red and mauve to lavender flowers.

 - Excellent drainage – try a fine orchid potting mix.